PrefectHQ/prefect/docs/guide/PINs/PIN-3-Agent-Environment.md

 Any currently created flows will need to be redeployed if the agent that executes them is changed to use this newer format.
 They will be incompatible otherwise.

 ## Actions

+This PIN was largely superseded by [PIN 7](PIN-7-Storage-Execution.md).